anuragregmi/imageV/README.md

     </html>
 ```
 ## Customization
-### Editing your images in webpage</h2>
+### Editing your images in webpage
 This is what is seen in your web page.
 In line 21 of imageV.js
 ```js
 	a.innerHTML="<img src="+z[i].src+" class=\"img\">";
 ```